jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/uwp.md

 ## Install the Microsoft Graph Client Library

-> **Note** If you're going to use raw REST calls to access the Microsoft Graph, you can skip this section.
+> **Note** If you're going to use raw REST calls to access Microsoft Graph, you can skip this section.

 1. In the Solution Explorer right-click the project name and select **Manage NuGet Packages...**
 2. Click Browse and search for Microsoft.Graph.